mbruno46/ToM/doc/index.md

 ### MacOS

-Note: the author of ToM is not an official Apple Developer.
+Note: the authors of ToM are not official Apple Developers.
 By installing ToM you accept this risk.

 To install ToM in the `$HOME/Applications` folder run the following command